-- PLAN – Planning is the strategic part of supply chain management process, to find out a best possible blueprint of how to fulfill the end requirement.
-SCM managers should identify a list of key components like plant location & size, warehouse designing, delivery models, IT solutions’ selection etc. Not only this, supply chain management process would be incomplete if key matrices like transportation cost modeling, warehouse efficiency models etc. are not developed.
+- PLAN – Planning is the strategic part of the supply chain management process, to find out the best possible blueprint of how to fulfill the end requirement.
+SCM managers should identify a list of key components like plant location & size, warehouse designing, delivery models, IT solutions’ selection, etc. Not only this, the supply chain management process would be incomplete if key matrices like transportation cost modeling, warehouse efficiency models, etc. are not developed.

 - DELIVER – Supply chain when reaches this stage, the managers have a task at hand to deliver the product/service in the right quantity, at the right place and right time by employing suitable carriers.
 Supply chain managers should be fully equipped with modern IT tools to keep a track on warehousing networks, inventory models as well as invoicing and payment receipts.

-Holisol believes in its Design, Implement and Manage methodology for all the projects it undertakes and makes sure that above steps are followed at the very basic level in all supply chains it is responsible for.
-Experts at Holisol also conclude that for successful implementation of supply chain management process, top level executives should make necessary strategic moves to keep their supply chains relevant in changing business scenarios.
-Other than that, with the growing trend of technology implementation, supply chain management process should be designed with a scope for implementation of suitable IT solutions.
-Supply chain managers should not be averse to tactical changes which would be cost beneficial in all aspects like warehousing, transportation, inventory etc. Finally, to top it up, activities at an operational level like everyday management of supply chain must align with business goals.
+Holisol believes in its Design, Implement and Manage methodology for all the projects it undertakes and makes sure that the above steps are followed at the very basic level in all supply chains it is responsible for.
+Experts at Holisol also conclude that for successful implementation of supply chain management process, top-level executives should make necessary strategic moves to keep their supply chains relevant in changing business scenarios.
+Other than that, with the growing trend of technology implementation, supply chain management process should be designed with scope for implementation of suitable IT solutions.
+Supply chain managers should not be averse to tactical changes which would be cost-beneficial in all aspects like warehousing, transportation, inventory, Shipping, etc. Finally, to top it up, activities at an operational level like everyday management of the supply chain must align with business goals.